 The proposed height of the Sacajawea Elementary School is expected to be three-stories.
-Two-story additions are planned for B.F.
-Day Elementary School and Green Lake Elementary School.
+B.F.
+Day Elementary School and Green Lake Elementary School are currently multi-story structures and additions are planned for both buildings.
 Other additions or modernizations planned for John Muir Elementary School and Aki Kurose Middle School have not been designed but may include similar or increased height as compared to existing buildings at the site.
 These additions are proposed to be a similar height to the existing buildings.